CaringCaribou/caringcaribou/documentation/uds.md

-  -t T, --timeout T     wait T seconds for response before timeout (default: 0.2) --min_did MIN_DID     minimum device identifier (DID) to read (default: 0x0000) --max_did MAX_DID     maximum device identifier (DID) to read (default: 0xFFFF)
+  -t T, --timeout T     wait T seconds for response before timeout (default: 0.2) --min_did MIN_DID     minimum device identifier (DID) to read (default: 0x0000) --max_did MAX_DID     maximum device identifier (DID) to read (default: 0xFFFF) -p P, --padding P     padding to be used in target messages (default: 0) -np, --no_padding     trigger for cases where no padding is required, to enable set the option to 1. (default: 0) -r REPORTING, --reporting REPORTING
+                        reporting to text file, to enable set the option to 1. (default: 0)
 ```